-Why do we continue to produce and drive heavily polluting cars, fly as usual when there is an emergency comparable to WW2?
+When we face an emergency comparable to WW2, why do we continue to produce and drive heavily polluting cars, fly as usual?
 Why do years of successive summits and concerts, Live Aid and now Live Earth, produce so little action?

-Putting vested interests before global welfare, denial and resistance to change are part of being human.
+It's partly that we have never had it so good.
+We simply do not want to change the way we live.
+We do not want to even admit that there is a crisis.
+We are in denial.
+Putting our own vested interests before global welfare, denial and resistance to change are part of being human.
 It is hard to admit that a mindset in which so much has been invested is not working.

 It's the system!

 The root of the crisis is an unsustainable economic system and its underlying values.
+It puts corporations and economic growth before people and planet.

 Most people have good intentions and care about less fortunate people and the world our children and grandchildren will grow up in.
 But businesses cannot respond sufficiently and survive in the current system.
 We need whole system thinking.
 It is little use trying to change things by addressing symptoms.
 Problem solving rarely works except in the context of the whole system, as the history of New Labour may be said to demonstrate.
 Instead, we need to try to see the "whole system" and address the key underlying issues.